 China had reached modern civilization long before most parts of the world did, and the Great Wall is a great remembrance of that.

 When people are talking about a trip of a lifetime, they rarely mention Antarctica.
-That alone, for some people, makes the place the ultimate destination in their bucket list.
+That alone, for some people, makes the place the ultimate destination on their bucket list.

-As the southernmost continent, Antarctica has no rain, but it is cold and almost constantly blown by freezing wind; it is practically the largest dessert in the planet.
-There is no permanent human resident in the continent.
+As the southernmost continent, Antarctica has no rain, but it is cold and almost constantly blown by freezing wind; it is practically the largest desert on the planet.
+There is no permanent human resident on the continent.

-It has no government and no political activities for obvious reason: people, despite their superiority and powerful technologies, do not belong in Antarctica.
+It has no government and no political activities for the obvious reasons: people, despite their superiority and powerful technologies, do not belong in Antarctica.
 For truly an otherworldly adventure, this southernmost dessert exceeds the qualifications.

 There are expedition agencies willing to take you to the interior side for mountain climbing and safari trip on a frozen landscape with Emperor Penguin.

 Some of the world’s beauties are indescribable.
-The only good ways for you to give the admiration they deserve is by visiting them and make your memories with them.
+The only good way for you to give the admiration they deserve is by visiting them and making your memories with them.